35th Division (United Kingdom): To the Lys

-The rest was short, however, and the 104th and 105th brigades returned to the line on the night of 5-6 October on the Gheluwe-Dadizeele road some 9 mi east-south-east of Ypres.
+The rest was short, however, and the 104th and 105th brigades returned to the line on the night of 5–6 October on the Gheluwe-Dadizeele road some 9 mi east-south-east of Ypres.
 The stay was short and on 7 October the brigades were once more taken out of the line, and replaced by the 106th brigade.
 On 11 October the positions were reversed, with the 104th and 105th brigades back in the line and the 106th brigade in reserve for the next attack to advance to a south-east facing line south of Moorseele and Gulleghem between 8000 yd (left) and 6200 yd (right) from the start line.
 The artillery, strengthened by the 119th Army Field Artillery Brigade, initially some 2500 yd behind the start line, was to advance by battery to maintain a continuous barrage, the 36th (Ulster) Division was on the left and the 41st Division on the right.
 Attacking on a two battalion from on 14 October, (left to right) 17th L.F. and 15th Cheshires, the other battalions were to pass through after 3000 yd, this occurred at around 07:15, the advance of the four battalions was hampered by fog and strong resistance by the Germans, who fired their artillery over open sights at the advancing infantry (15th Sherwood Foresters) or having an open flank (19th D.L.I.).
 The attack continued the next day, and by evening a patrol from the 4th North Staffords had reached the river Lys at Lauwe.
-The division had advanced nearly 5 mi and among the material captured were 12 150mm howitzers, 19 105mm howitzers and 12 77mm guns.
+The division had advanced nearly 5 mi and among the material captured were 12 150 mm howitzers, 19 105 mm howitzers and 12 77 mm guns.
 The next day the 106th brigade closed up to the Lys as close as practicable (500 yd) over the flat, open ground of river banks, in a line circling Bisseghem to a point on the river bank between Welveghem and Marcke.
 On 17 October the 17th Royal Scots and 18th H.L.I conducted raids across the Lys into Marcke, using a single plank bridge constructed by the 204th Field Company on the remains of the Bissegham-Marcke road bridge.
 After receiving orders to capture Marcke on 18 October, the 17th Royal Scots and 18th H.L.I. re-crossed the Lys by the plank bridge and at 22:00, under a rolling barrage secured the western exits of Marcke by 23:30.
 The 104th brigade, attacking on a three battalion front in the early hours of 19 October, and reached the Walle-Rolleghem road (2 mi southeast from the Lys by 07:00, later the Courtai (Kortrijk) - Coyghem (Kooigem) road was reached, the divisions objective a further 1.5 mi south-eastward.
 The 19th D.L.I. entered Courtai (Kortrijk) to an ovation from the inhabitants.